parrenin/IceChrono/README.md

 What is the structure of a drilling `parameters.py` file?
 ---------------------------------------------------------

-It defines age at the top of the core, the age equation grid and the correction functions grids.
+It defines age at the top of the core, the unthinned depth at the top of the core, the age equation grid, the correction functions grids and the type of representation of the prior accu scenario (linear or staircase).
 You can also define other parameters that are used to defined the covariance matrices of the priors.
 Have a look at the files `AICC2012-VLR/EDC/parameters.py`, it is commented.